-Set screws are used to fasten an object inside or against another object, such as attaching a gear to a shaft.
+Set screws, also commonly referred to as grub screws, are used to fasten an object inside or against another object, such as attaching a gear to a shaft.
 In other words, rather than binding materials together via threads, a set screw applies pressure at the tip to anchor objects in a set position.
 Socket set screws are available with several different point styles each with its own pros and cons.
 Set screws are available in a full range of both inch and metric sizes in standard or bulk packaging.
-Using the filters to the left, you can search via point style, length, diameter-thread size, material, finish or feature.
-Click HERE for additional technical information including: head dimensions, thread & body dimensions, mechanical requirements and nominal screw length.
-And as always, contact us should you need help finding the correct grub screw for your project.
-We're here to help!
+Using the filters, you can search via point style, length, diameter-thread size, material, finish or feature.

 Socket Set Screw Head Styles

 Socket set screws, or grub screws, feature a headless (or blind) design, meaning that no head projects past the major diameter of the screw thread.
 They are driven with an internal-wrenching drive, most commonly a square or hex key.
 Conversely, square head set screws feature an external square head that enables wrench tightening even in confined spaces.

 Cup point set screws feature a hex drive at one end and a cup-shaped indentation at the other.
 The most commonly used head style, the thin edge of the cup end digs into the contact surface for high holding power.
 It is useful for fast permanent and semi-permanent placement in applications where some indentation left by the cup end is acceptable.